 - Engagement with Other Like-Minded Entrepreneurs and Bloggers: I started to digitally network.
 I spent a lot of time last year going to networking events in Chicago, and I felt that I saw the same people and crowds.
 I started to focus more on digital networking; online has no limitations, and it’s allowed me to network with an audience globally.
 I continue to network with other like-minded entrepreneurs (who are both my colleagues and ideal clients).

 - Pinterest is a Priority: Unlike other social media profiles, Pinterest pins have a long life.
 A pin from several weeks ago can pop up somewhere and drive traffic to your site.
 I also joined two small business Pinterest groups (full of my ideal audience member), and my pins continue to get repined and posts from those groups.
-I pin daily and often, and I use tools such as Ahalogy.
+I pin daily and often, and I use tools such as Tailwind.

 - Streamlining Social Media: I deleted all my personal social media accounts; allowing users only to find me in one place – White Oak Creative social accounts.
 I used the same background graphics and profile picture for all accounts.
 I limited the potential for people to make a choice on where to follow me; I’m only available at one place on Instagram, Twitter, Facebook, and Pinterest.